You know the scenario,

 - Acrylic Glazing Liquid (Gloss) – Golden Paints

 - A jam jar for cleaning brush.

 Step 1.
 Apply a coloured ground.

-I use a 2 inch decorators brush (made by Purdy) to paint the ground.
-Make sure to add water to the mix so it covers the canvas opaquely yet isn’t too thick.
-If you look closely you can see areas of my canvas that aren’t covered 100%.
+I use a 2-inch decorators brush (made by Purdy) to paint the ground.
+Make sure to add water to the mix to cover the canvas opaquely yet isn’t too thick.
+If you look closely, you can see areas of my canvas that aren’t covered 100%.

 Step 2.
 Draw out the image.